Redemption (Stargate SG-1)

-"Redemption" is the two-part episode the season 6 premiere of the science fiction television series Stargate SG-1.
+"Redemption" is the two-part season 6 premiere of the science fiction television series Stargate SG-1.
 Airing on June 7 and June 14, 2002, it was the first all-new SG-1 episode to be broadcast by SCI FI, the new home of SG-1 after the series' move from Showtime.
 The episode was written by producer Robert C. Cooper, and directed by Martin Wood.
 "Redemption" is the first episode where actor Corin Nemec had main cast status, his character Jonas Quinn replacing Daniel Jackson (played by Michael Shanks) who died at the end of season 5.
 The episode also marks the second appearance of David Hewlett's character Rodney McKay, who later became a main character on Stargate Atlantis.
 "Redemption Part 2" was nominated for a Gemini Award in the category "Best Visual Effects".